Drafting, Submitting and Examining A Thesis

 Internal Layout of a Thesis

-When a thesis is submitted as a single volume, the layout will generally align to the pattern illustrated below.
+The layout of the thesis (whether in temporary binding format or e-thesis), will generally align to the pattern illustrated below.
 However, the student must check with their supervisors to see whether there are any particular conventions applicable to the specific subject area:

 Declarations and Statements